Zonal (company): History

 In 1997, Ralph McLean’s son Stuart McLean became Managing Director at Zonal.

 In 2003, Zonal first launched Aztec, the EPoS management system still used today.

 In 2005, Zonal opened offices in Milton Park.

 In 2010, Zonal acquired online ordering company Freshnet.

 In 2013, Zonal further added to its portfolio with the acquisition of digital marketing agency, TXD.
 Mitchells & Butlers installed Zonal across their estate.
 Zonal launched its handheld product, iServe, to turn Apple devices into portable tills.

 In 2014, Zonal marked their 35th anniversary by relocating to their new head office in Tanfield, Edinburgh.
 The company was also awarded Scottish Family Business of The Year, and won The Herald Business Innovation Award.

 In 2016 Zonal won Best B2B Technology Product/Service category at the Digital Technology Awards for its app-based mobile ordering system.
 Zonal also acquired online booking platform liveRES, as well as the majority stake in property management system, High Level Software.
 High Level Software rebranded to Zonal Hotel Solutions in 2024.

 In 2018, Zonal acquired EPoS company Comtrex, and won Best EPoS Brand in Restaurant Magazine’s Readers’ Choice awards.
 The company won this award again in 2019.

 In 2022, Zonal became a WIRED Trailblazer, and in October the same year, purchased CRM and digital loyalty company Airship.
 In December, Zonal won Scottish Family Business of the Year (Large)] at The Herald Family Business Awards.

 In 2024, Zonal wins double at the Restaurant Readers' Choice Awards winning Best EPoS and Best Technology categories.

+In February 2026, the company announced that it was being acquired by Volaris Group.
+The terms of the deal were not disclosed.